 In 2005, EPA addressed whether Section 111(d) bars regulation of emissions of a pollutant listed under Section 112, but not actually regulated under that section, and concluded that it did not.
 70 Fed.
 Reg.
 15,994, 16,032 (Mar.
 29, 2005).
 EPA "note[d]" that "a literal reading" of the House-amended text is the one now advanced by Petitioners.
 Id. at 16,031 (emphasis added).
 But EPA concluded that this interpretation was not reasonable because it "would be inconsistent with the general thrust of the 1990 amendments which, on balance, reflects Congress's desire to require EPA to regulate more substances, not to eliminate EPA's ability to regulate large categories of pollutants like non-[hazardous pollutants]."
-Id. at 16,032.85 State and industry intervenors in litigation challenging the Mercury Rule-many of which are Petitioners here-agreed, opining that EPA had "developed a reasoned way to reconcile" section 108(g) and 302(a) of the 1990 Amendments, to which "the Court should defer."86 See also UARG Mercury Rule Comments, 131 ("Where there are
+Id. at 16,032.81 State and industry intervenors in litigation challenging the Mercury Rule-many of which are Petitioners here-agreed, opining that EPA had "developed a reasoned way to reconcile" section 108(g) and 302(a) of the 1990 Amendments, to which "the Court should defer."82 See also UARG Mercury Rule Comments, 131 ("Where there are conflicting provisions in a statute, a federal agency must try to harmonize the conflicting provisions and adopt a reading that gives some effect to both provisions ...
+UARG believes that EPA's reconciliation of the differing language is reasonable"), JA.83 Thus, it is Petitioners that advance an interpretation of Section 111(d) inconsistent with their prior conclusion.

-85 Similarly, in the 1995 municipal landfill report, EPA noted that the House-amended text could be read as Petitioners advocate, but concluded that regulation under Section 111(d) was authorized where the source category's emissions of the pollutant at issue (landfill gas) were not actually regulated under Section 112.
+81 Similarly, in the 1995 municipal landfill report, EPA noted that the House-amended text could be read as Petitioners advocate, but concluded that regulation under Section 111(d) was authorized where the source category's emissions of the pollutant at issue (landfill gas) were not actually regulated under Section 112.
 EPA, Air Emissions from Municipal Solid Waste Landfills-Background Info. for Final Standards and Guidelines, Pub.
-No. EPA-453/R-94-021, 1-5-1-6 (1995), JA004283-84.
+No. EPA-453/R-94-021, 1-5-1-6 (1995), JA.
 In other words, regulation could proceed because EPA had not regulated the same source category's emissions of the same pollutant.
 Indeed, EPA explained that even after municipal landfills were regulated under Section 112, it would still be able to regulate the non-hazardous components of landfill gas.
 Id.

-86 Joint Brief of State Resp't-Intervenors, Indus.
+82 Joint Brief of State Resp't-Intervenors, Indus.
 Resp't-Intervenors, and State Amicus, New Jersey v.
 EPA, 517 F.3d 574 (No. 05-1097), 2007 WL 3231261, at 5 n.4 & 25.